jesseskinner/hover/README.md

 ## Usage

-Here's how you might use Hover to keep track of clicks with a ClickCounter.
+Here's how you might use Hover to keep track of clicks with a clickCounter.

 ```javascript
 const actions = {